ga4gh/va-spec/docs/source/profiling-methodology.rst

    *  - Constrain values of Core IM attributes to take specific domain entities or data types as values
       - Restricting the ``VariantPathogenicityStatement.subject`` field to only take ‘Variation’ instances
    *  - Define value sets that get bound to attributes taking coded values
-      - Binding ``VariantPathogenicityStatement.alleleoriginQualifier`` to take only `allele_origin terms from the GENO Ontology <https://www.ebi.ac.uk/ols4/ontologies/geno/classes/http%253A%252F%252Fpurl.obolibrary.org%252Fobo%252FGENO_0000877>`_).
+      - Binding ``VariantPathogenicityStatement.alleleoriginQualifier`` to take only `allele_origin <https://www.ebi.ac.uk/ols4/ontologies/geno/classes/http%253A%252F%252Fpurl.obolibrary.org%252Fobo%252FGENO_0000877>`_ terms from the GENO Ontology).

 The Profiles that result from these activities process represent custom, domain-specific information models that can be implemented as formal schema for a particular use case or application.